How Anti-Asian Discrimination Is Disguised In Beauty Trends

 “

-On TikTok, there are countless videos by beauty experts and enthusiasts which show Asian women how to reduce their dark underarms or 'strawberry legs' (pigmented hair follicles) using trending ingredients like acids and retinol.
+On TikTok, there are countless videos by beauty experts and enthusiasts which show Asian women how to reduce their dark underarms or "strawberry legs" (pigmented hair follicles) using ingredients like acids and retinol.

 ”